brevzin/cpp_proposals/2564_consteval_patch/consteval-patch.md

     }
 ));
 ```
 </td><td>✅.
 Previously, this was ill-formed because the conversion to function pointer needed to be (in of itself) a constant expression, but with the third proposed rule this conversion would now occur in an immediate function context.
-The "permitted result" rule no longer has to apply, so this is fine.</td></tr>
+The "permitted result" rule no longer has to apply, so this is fine.
+As above, `ranges:none_of` here does not become `consteval`.</td></tr>
 <tr><td>
 ```cpp
 static_assert(std::ranges::none_of(